safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 * `TickInterval` — the interval at which Nodes produce new `Blocks`, e.g. every second.

-* `Epoch` — the date and time of the zeroth tick, e.g. midnight on April 23rd 2020.
+* `Epoch` — the date and time of the zeroth tick, e.g. midnight on July 1st 2020.

 * `CommitWindow` — the deadline by which a `Block` can be marked as committed,